A Guide to Shopping Like a Local in Shuk Machane Yehuda.

 Ras el Hanut (Kosher), 72 Agripas Street, corner of HaArmonim Street, 02 641 1711, online orders and delivery available.
 All loose products are Badatz.

 - Bread – Teller Bakery

 Most restaurants in Jerusalem get their bread supplied by Teller Bakery.
-Although there is a small stand in the shuk, the full selection of their breads is only available from their store.
-The majority of their bread is sourdough, except the focaccia and challot and if you get there early enough on a Friday, they do great whole grain challot.
-As well as some specialty flavored breads, they also make special rolls for making soup in a roll.
+Although there is a small stand in the shuk, the full selection of their bread is only available from their store.
+The majority of their bread is sourdough, except the focaccia and challot and if you get there early enough on a Friday, they do great whole-grain challot.
+As well as some specialty flavored bread, they also make special rolls for making soup in a roll.

 Favorite food – blueberry and walnut sourdough.